Strawberry Ricotta cake – easy 1 Bowl recipe

 ROOM TEMPERATURE INGREDIENTS: make sure eggs and ricotta are at room temperature.

-MEASURE THE INGREDIENTS CORRECTLY: a kitchen scale is always the best option.
-And if you use cups, it’s important you don’t scoop the flour out of the bag with your measuring cup because you could end up with more flour than you need.
-Use a spoon to transfer the flour from the bag into the measuring cup instead, than use the back of a knife to level off the top.
+MEASURE THE INGREDIENTS CORRECTLY: A kitchen scale is always the best option.
+If you use cups, it’s important you don’t scoop the flour out of the bag with your measuring cup because you could end up with more flour than you need.
+Use a spoon to transfer the flour from the bag into the measuring cup instead of using the back of a knife to level off the top.
 I find this post helpful to explain this spoon & level method.

 How to use leftover ricotta?

-If you make this strawberry ricotta cake, or you have a question, let me know by leaving a comment.
+If you make this strawberry ricotta cake or have a question, let me know by leaving a comment.
 I would love to hear from you! x

 Ricotta Strawberry Cake (easy 1 bowl recipe).